“Probe every aspect of what ‘being a successful musician’ means to you.”

 9. Abstain from contributing to online communities

-Via websites and social media, we can connect with artists and industry pros worldwide.
+Via social media, we can connect with artists and industry pros worldwide.
 Plus, we can amass followers who resonate with our visions.
 Musicians who turn away from such opportunities impede their chances for independent careers.

 11. Avoid collaborating